Huouinkyuoma/Huouinkyuoma/README.md

 - 👋 Hi, I’m @Huouinkyuoma
 - 👀 I’m interested in Space,tech and anime.
 - 🌱 I’m currently learning Backend web-dev.
-- 💞️ I’m looking to collaborate on Machine Learning projects
+- 💞️ I’m looking to collaborate on Machine Learning projects.
-- 📫 How to reach me via my profile 😜.
+- 📫 How to reach me: Will update.....

 <!---
 Huouinkyuoma/Huouinkyuoma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.